Operated solely under Homerik Productions, LLC.

 To see how such a brutal and extreme genre can become something so beautiful in a new, unique way.

-Homerik is also spreading the word: artists today have more opportunity for financial success than ever before.
-Join Homerik in changing the music industry for the better: this time, in favor of the artist and not some corporate company.
+Homerik is also spreading the word: artists today have more opportunity for success than ever before.
+Join Homerik in changing the music industry for the better: this time, in favor of the artist.
 Click to learn more about how you can be a part of this movement in the Savvy Musician Academy:

 "IT HAS THIS ETHEREAL CLASSICAL SIDE WITH METAL...
 AND IT'S QUITE EMPOWERING."